syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/02_Jekyll_extensions.md

     Using

     ``` text
-    The [[syslog-ng OSE]] darwin-oslog() [[source]] options explains how you can configure the new native macOS sytem log source.
+    The [[syslog-ng OSE]] darwin-oslog() [[source]] options explains how you can configure the new native macOS system log source.
     ```

     the syslog-ng OSE and the source will become an autolink/tooltip instead.

 - `[[title|id]]`
     This can force autolink/tooltip generation to use a different `title` string for a given link `id`, or a different `id` (that way the link belongs to that `id`) for a given `title` string.
-This can be useful when the given title is ambigous in a given context, and one would like to force the generated autolink/tooltip point to a (different) specific location. \
+This can be useful when the given title is ambiguous in a given context, and one would like to force the generated autolink/tooltip to point to a (different) specific location. \
     In the following sentence

     ``` text
-    The syslog-ng OSE darwin-oslog() [[source|adm-src-macos]] is a new native macOS sytem log source.
+    The syslog-ng OSE darwin-oslog() [[source|adm-src-macos]] is a new native macOS system log source.
     ```

-    the first occrence of `source` will become an autolink/tooltip to the `admin-guide/060_Sources/085_macOS/README.md` page, whilst the second one will point to the default `admin-guide/200_About/002_Glossary#source`.
+    the first occurrence of `source` will become an autolink/tooltip to the `admin-guide/060_Sources/085_macOS/README.md` page, whilst the second one will point to the default `admin-guide/200_About/002_Glossary#source`.

 - `[[title|-]]`
-    This is a special case which can be useful in a given context to temporally disable the generation of an autolink/tooltip, using this form the `title` text will not be touched at all, e.g.
+    This is a special case which can be useful in a given context to temporarily disable the generation of an autolink/tooltip, using this form the `title` text will not be touched at all, e.g.

     ``` text
     This can lead to the [[source|-]] of a misunderstanding.